-Festivals of Nepal or festivals celebrating in Nepal is one another perspective to explore Nepal.
-As there are ethnic diversity in Nepal, they celebrate different festivals.
+Festivals of Nepal or festivals celebrating in Nepal is another perspective to explore Nepal.
+As there is ethnic diversity in Nepal, they celebrate different festivals.

 It is not possible to say all the festivals celebrated in Nepal; however, we’ve tried to incorporate the favored festivals celebrated by the majority of individuals.

 Losar is Tibetan New Year.
 People celebrate it for many days doing activities like singing, recreation, banqueting, and meets relatives.
 A colorful crowd gathers within the space around the stupa.
 Many Tibetans are wearing a significant form of stunning ancient costumes typically mixed with western garments.
 They smile, laugh, and greet family and friends as they encounter them within the crowd.
 The atmosphere is saturated with anticipation.
 A group of monk’s diode by a high-rank teacher seems and withstand the lion-framed gate into the inner space of the stupa.

 Chhath Parva could be a four-day festival celebrated in October or November by the natives of the Mithila region.
 It’s the most important festival in the Terai region.
 The festival is widely known by worshiping Sun God and thanking him for aliment life on earth.
 The worshipers fasting during the day for longevity and prosperity of members of the family and worship the setting Sun.
 Devotees add up the festival by giving water to the rising Sun consequent morning once day-long fasting.

 Other rituals observed during this festival are holy bathing for a long time, giving foods to the Sun God, etc. Thekuwa and Anarsa are two distinctive sweet dishes ready throughout Chhath.

 Devotees worship goddess (Devi) Saraswati, the goddess of knowledge and inventor of arts, education, and music.
 Basanta Panchami conjointly marks the top of winter and also the starting of spring.